MicrosoftDocs/fabric-docs/docs/admin/git-integration-admin-settings.md

 :::image type="content" source="./media/git-integration-admin-settings/multi-geo-switch.png" alt-text="Screenshot of the multi geo switch enabled.":::

 > [!NOTE]
-> This restriction is not enforced items connected to GitHub.
+> This restriction is not enforced on items connected to GitHub.

 ## Users can export workspace items with applied sensitivity labels to Git repositories (Preview)